paspy/kcsSenkaProxy/README.md

 # kcsSenkaProxy
-An Adobe air app that can automatic pulling senka data from kancolle server(s).
+An C# that can automatic pulling ranking data from kancolle server(s).